NatanSisoev/FeedForwardNeuralNetwork/results.md

 > going back to the results from [TEST_001](#test_001) to test the average over `N` runs

-so we consider the top 5 best combinations from the first test and repeat them `N` times like in
+so we consider the top 5 best combinations from the first test and repeat them `N` times

+the top 5 was:

 ```
 1. 2.004625